egonelbre/egonelbre.com/content/draft/testing-postgres.md

 	defer func() { _ = db.Close(ctx) }()

 	// Run our test code.
-	fn(tb, db)
+	test(tb, db)
 }
 ```

 Now for the small utility funcs that we used:

 ```
-// connstrWithDatabase changes the connstr to use a different database. func connstrWithDatabase(connstr, database string) (string, error) {
+// connstrWithDatabase changes the main database in the connection string. func connstrWithDatabase(connstr, database string) (string, error) {
 	u, err := url.Parse(connstr)
 	if err != nil {